-- 1. Dredging and filling and/or dumping or backfilling with any material in any manner is prohibited unless through compensating excavation and shaping of the floodplain, the flow and impoundment capacity of the floodplain will be maintained or improved, and unless all applicable state regulations are met including but not limited to approvals pursuant to: P.A.
-245 of 1929, as amended by P.A.
-167 of 1968; P.A.
-347 of 1972, as amended; P.A.
-346 of 1972, as amended; and P.A.
-203 of 1979, as amended. - E. General Standards for Flood Hazard Reduction.
+1. Dredging and filling and/or dumping or backfilling with any material in any manner is prohibited unless through compensating excavation and shaping of the floodplain, the flow and impoundment capacity of the floodplain will be maintained or improved, and unless all applicable state regulations are met including but not limited to approvals pursuant to the Natural Resources and Environmental Protection Act, P.A.
+451 of 1993, as amended ("NREPA").

+E. General Standards for Flood Hazard Reduction.

-- 1. No building or structure shall be erected, converted or substantially improved or placed, and no land filled or structure used in a flood hazard area unless permission is obtained from the County.
-Approval shall not be granted until a permit from the Department of Natural Resources under authority of Act 245 of the Public Acts of 1929, as amended by Act 167 of the Public Acts of 1968 has been obtained. - 2.
+- 1. No building or structure shall be erected, converted or substantially improved or placed, and no land filled or structure used in a flood hazard area unless permission is obtained from the County and the State of Michigan, if required under applicable law. - 2.
 All public utilities and facilities shall be designed, constructed and located to minimize or eliminate flood damage. - 3.
 Land shall not be divided in a manner creating parcels or lots which cannot be used in conformance with the requirements of this Article. - 4.
 Available flood hazard data from federal, state or other sources shall be reasonably utilized in meeting the standards of this section. - F. Disclaimer of Liability.
 The degree of flood protection required by this article is considered reasonable for regulatory purposes and is based upon engineering and scientific methods of study.
 Larger floods may occur on rare occasions.
 Flood heights may be increased by man-made or natural causes.
 Thus, approval of the use of land under this article shall not be considered a guarantee or warranty of safety from flood damage.
 This article does not imply that areas outside the flood hazard area will be free from flood damage.
-This article does not create liability on the part of the County or any officer or employee thereof for any flood damage that results from reliance on this article, or any administrative decision lawfully made. - G. Flood Hazard Area Variances. - 1.
-Variances from the provisions of Section 12.04 Floodplain Management shall only be granted by the Zoning Board of Appeals upon a determination of compliance with the general standards for variances contained in Article 14 of this ordinance and each of the following specific standards. - a.
-A variance shall be granted only upon: - 1) a showing of good and sufficient cause; - 2) a determination that failure to grant the variance would result in exceptional hardship to the applicant; and - a determination that the granting of a variance will not result in a harmful increase in flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing laws or ordinances; and

-- 4) a determination that the granting of a variance will not result in any violations of applicable state or federal laws. - b.
-The variance granted shall be the minimum necessary, considering the flood hazards, to afford relief to the applicant. - 2.
+This article does not create liability on the part of the County or any officer or employee thereof for any flood damage that results from reliance on this article, or any administrative decision lawfully made.

+- G. Flood Hazard Area Variances. - 1.
+Variances from the provisions of Section 12.04 Floodplain Management shall only be granted by the Zoning Board of Appeals upon a determination of compliance with the general standards for variances contained in Article 14 of this ordinance and each of the following specific standards. - (a) A variance shall be granted only upon: - 1) a showing of good and sufficient cause; - 2) a determination that failure to grant the variance would result in exceptional hardship to the applicant; and - a determination that the granting of a variance will not result in a harmful increase in flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing laws or ordinances; and - 4) a determination that the granting of a variance will not result in any violations of applicable state or federal laws. - (b) The variance granted shall be the minimum necessary, considering the flood hazards, to afford relief to the applicant. - 2.
 The Zoning Board of Appeals may attach conditions to the granting of a variance to insure compliance with the standards contained in this ordinance. - 3.
 Variances may be granted for the reconstruction, rehabilitation or restoration of structures listed on the National Register of Historic Places or the Michigan Historic Markers listing of historic sites, or any other state register of historic places without regard to the requirements of this section governing variances in flood hazard areas.